 This is my animatronic fish - Eoz 7 from the V'Ger project, that I built for the local museum here in Kitimat, BC.
 They were having a contest to submit any art piece that was fish related.
-For years it was always the same thing, water colors of fish scenes, the odd sculpture or quilt.
-The look on there face was priceless when we wheeled this monstrosity in, came First Prize as it was "Peoples Choice Award".
-The story behind the fish is that it is actually from the future, well the futures past anyway, still our future though.... pesky time-talk-paradox!
+The look on there face was priceless when we wheeled this monstrosity in.
+And, to my shock, it landed First Prize for the "Peoples Choice Award".
+The story behind the fish, is that it is actually from the future, well the futures past anyway, still our future though.... pesky time-talk-paradox!
 The story goes that this fish was an experiment gone awry.
-During its deployment with its kin one night, a flash flood wipes out all the scientist and other robo-fish except this one.
+During its deployment with its kin one night, a flash flood wipes out all the scientists and other robo-fish except this one.
 Believed loss, the search for it was abandoned.
-Little did anyone know it was busy circumnavigating the globe several times before returning to the place of its origins.
+Little did anyone know, it was busy circumnavigating the globe several times before returning to the place of its origins.
 Here it was found being batted about the shore by a hungry grizzly.
 Now put on display for the people of 2036AD.

 We, the people of New Canada are pleased to present this exciting piece of our history,